 NORTH HILL STORIES DURING COVID 19

-Watch this space over the coming weeks as we share essays, poems from North Hill about life during COVID-19.
+Watch this space over the coming weeks as we share essays, poems and stories from North Hill about life during COVID-19.

 Mystery of the Fruits!
 From Resident Al Woodcock

 Because of Covid-19, a fully prepared meal is delivered every day to every Crescent Heights resident’s room, ready to be microwaved and eaten.
 Every week we receive a menu with a choice of two entree options per day along with a soup and vegies.
 The fruit and desert are a surprise when we open our brown bag.

 I learned that by walking by the assembly line set up in the main restaurant, where the bags are filled, I could observe what the mystery items were.
 I decided to use this knowledge to outsmart two ladies who are always sitting 6 feet apart and chatting on the route to my apartment and appear to know everything that is going on.
 So one day with the secret information firmly fixed in my brain, I walked up to them and said in a rather superior tone, I admit, “Well, ladies, what is the fruit today?”
 “Oranges” they said in unison.
 How did they know this was the correct answer?
 Must have been luck.
 I repeated the process the next day.
 “Apples,” they said.
 They were right again.
 And this happened the next day and the next.
 I gave up the game at that point and they refuse to tell me how they knew.
 Whatever their secret, it must explain how they really do know everything.

 Alice Polley and her granddaughter Skyler are missing their time together during COVID-10